TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

+# NOT READY FOR USE - UNDER ACTIVE DEVELOPMENT

 # Horticulture Assistant for Home Assistant

 Horticulture Assistant is a local-first companion for growers who want to coordinate plant monitoring, nutrition, and irrigation inside Home Assistant without relying on cloud APIs.
 The project ships opinionated defaults, extensive reference data, and optional AI/automation hooks while remaining fully usable offline.